ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/running_ve_with_your_own_data.md

 and check exactly what they are

 TODO - The below should be gradually deleted as the tutorial comes together.

+TODO - NEED TO WORK OUT WHERE BEST TO ADDRESS #1209 "A step to "using own data" tutorial that explains what all the required data files are" THIS WILL BASICALLY BE A LIST WITH LINKS, BUT I PROBABLY SHOULD DECIDE ON THE BEST PLACEMENT ONCE EVERYTHING ELSE IS WRITTEN

 1. [Creating any data inputs](./model_data_inputs.md) required by your science models and then adding those to your configuration files.